Some Thoughts on Training the "Come" Command

 If he is distracted by the other person, you need more work at Step 1.

-Don't attempt Step 2 work if the dog is not 100% solid on Stage 1, it will only end badly !!
+Don't attempt Step 2 work if the dog is not 100% solid on Step 1, it will only end badly !!

-Then call his name, give your recall command and praise as the beast comes flying back to you.
+Then call his name, give your recall command and praise as the dog comes flying back to you.

-Repeat our reward system - food, slow hands, calm voice and facial praise.
+Repeat our reward system - food, slow hands, calm voice, facial praise, then tug play.

 Use the FREE command to allow him to continue walking around.